Decorated Deeds by Arham-ul-Huq Chowdhury

 Preview

-Decorated Deeds presents Arham ul Huq Chowdhury’s powerful new series of Bangla calligraphy works created on rare antique documents—some over a century old—spanning the East India Company period through the early 20th century.
-In this exhibition, Arham revives forgotten papers of Bengal’s legal, social, and cultural history by overlaying them with bold calligraphic interpretations of age-old Bangla proverbs and idioms.
-Each artwork becomes a conversation between past and present: the fragile patina of archival documents meets vibrant contemporary strokes, transforming everyday wisdom into striking visual narratives.
+Decorated Deeds presents Arham ul Huq Chowdhury’s new series of Bangla calligraphy works created on rare antique documents, some dating back more than a century, from the East India Company era to the early twentieth century.
+Through this body of work, the artist reanimates historical records that once formed part of Bengal’s legal, social, and cultural landscape, layering them with expressive calligraphic interpretations of traditional Bangla proverbs and idioms.
+The resulting compositions create a dialogue between past and present, where the weathered surfaces of archival documents intersect with contemporary gestures of ink and form.
+By transforming familiar sayings into compelling visual statements, the exhibition reflects on memory, language, heritage, and the enduring relevance of collective wisdom.